What is Integrated Pest Management (IPM)?

 We have had success at local Zoos to treat different pest infestations.
 We can handle a wide variety of locations and unique environments which require specialized and delicately managed programs.

-Green City Pest Control was an early adapter and innovator in treating certain pest problems monthly or bi-monthly.
+Green City Pest Control was an early adapter and innovator in treating certain pest problems monthly.
 This actually reduces the use of harsh chemicals and allows us to adhere to healthier and ‘greener’ programs.
 More frequent services are sometimes necessary to stay on top of some pest problems and reduces the opportunity for re-infestation.
 (With 4 children, 2 cats, 3 hamsters and a myriad of other ‘friends’ entering our home, we understand how a healthier family and pet friendly environment is so important.)

 More about IPM